 Communicating with family members is essential to make sure everyone is okay.
 Have a simple plan that accounts for limited cell phone service, texting, or e-mails.
 Make sure everyone in your family has a mutual contact out of the region or state.
 This person can act as a contact point for you and your loved ones.

 Make an emergency preparedness plan

 Make sure your emergency preparedness plan meets your unique needs.
 Think about if you or family members would need extra help or tools if you had to stay home for a few days without power, leave home in a hurry, or separate from others to avoid spreading germs.
-During the COVID-19 pandemic, use the COVID-19 Household Checklist to make a plan that will protect you and your family in case of illness.
+During the COVID-19 pandemic, use the CDC's COVID-19 Household Checklist to make a plan that will protect you and your family in case of illness.